Eugene Fechet: Mining, diplomacy and a return to the Army

 From 1875 to 1898 Fechet travelled to Mexico and Venezuela, where he went mining.
-In 1884 he became United States Consul to Paso Del Norte Ciudad Juarez Mexico. and from 1889 to 1893 was US Consul in Piedras Negras, Coahuila.
+In 1884 he became United States Consul to Paso Del Norte (now known as Ciudad Juarez), Mexico. and from 1889 to 1893 was US Consul in Piedras Negras, Coahuila.

 At the start of the Spanish–American War, the Congress of the United States authorised 31 Signal Corps volunteer officers to be engaged for the war to supplement the 10 Regular Army Signal officers.
 Fechet returned to the colours where he was commissioned a Major of the Signal Corps, United States Volunteers on 30 May 1898.
 He was discharged on 17 April 1899 but was commissioned a Captain of the Signal Corps in the Regular Army on 2 February 1901.

 Posted to the Philippines, from 1901 to 1902 and 1906 to 1908, Fechet became chief signal officer of the Philippines.
 He was promoted to major on 22 August 1905 and retired as a lieutenant colonel on 14 March 1910.

 An effort from the State of Michigan to have him promoted to brigadier general was denied by President Taft, who objected it would start a precedent of promotions due to political efforts.

 At the time of Fechet's retirement, he was only one of four officers in the Regular Army who had served in the Civil War; Brigadier General Charles Morton, Major General Charles L. Hodges and Major General John Clem were the others.